A faithful remnant reserved through the ages by the Holy Spirit and the Word of God.

 The boys discussed their plans for the next day, plans to go with Zan and their neighbor to the bee hives to harvest honey.
 Yon fell asleep while Zehan talked on and on about the previous trip they had made to the bee hives.
 “We can make another hive close by…maybe the bees will make even more honey…”

-As they went out, they sang a hymn as a reminder to keep their hearts on the love of God till they meet again.
+As they went out, they sang a hymn as a reminder to keep their hearts on the love of God till they would meet again.

 After church the Lyons enjoyed a leisurely Sunday and a picnic lunch under a clump of trees near their house.
 The girls played games of chase and catch, while the boys raced each other in climbing trees.
 Wary parents watched, relieved by quiet prayers for angels to hold their children from harm and soothed by the sound of gentle rushing waters flowing in the stream beside them.

-Joyanna worked at melting the wax in a pot on the stove.
+Everyone gathered as Joyanna worked at melting the wax in a pot on the stove.
 “Looking perfect.
 I’m going to carry this pot over to the fireplace hearth behind you.
 Everyone get ready.”

-Jeannie, Paulette and Susanne stood in a row along the table ready to dip the wicks and roll and trim if needed.
-Jeannie singing in her deep alto voice, “We are ready to dip, dip, dip.”
+Jeannie, Paulette and Susanne stood in a row along the table ready to dip the wicks and roll and trim if needed, Jeannie singing in her deep alto voice, “We are ready to dip, dip, dip.”